jadijadi/lpic1book/content/1023_manage_shared_libraries.md

 /usr/lib64/llvm13/lib
 ```

-the `ldconfig` commands processed all these files to make the loading of libraries faster.
-This command creates ld.so.cache to locate files that are to be dynamically loaded and linked.
+The `ldconfig` commands processed all these files to make the loading of libraries faster.
+This command creates `ld.so.cache` to locate files that are to be dynamically loaded and linked.

-> if you change the ld.so.conf \(or sub-directories\) you need to run `ldconfig`.
+> If you change the `ld.so.conf` \(or sub-directories\) you need to run `ldconfig`.
 Try it with `-v` switch to see the progress / data.

 To close this section lets run ldconfig with the **-p** switch to see what is saved in ld.so.cache: